We will begin a unit on development and disparity. Our statement of inquiry will be:

 - Think of the vocabulary terms you have learned in your previous I&S classes, what words come to mind when discussion these issues?

-First, we will play the Trading Game
+Review form the Trading Game

 - What have you learned from the game?

 - What can be done to make the game more equal?